-For physicians in training, role models serve as a counter-balance to the many pressures and challenges of practicing medicine in the twenty-first century.
+For physicians in training, role models serve as a counter-balance to the many pressures and challenges of practicing medicine in the twenty-first century (Hafferty, 2006).
 Students enter the profession of medicine with a desire to help their fellow humans to recover health and promote human flourishing.
-Yet the practice of medicine takes place in a complex organizational structure with hierarchical relationships that must be navigated for the good of the patient, and the protection of one's career options.
-The scientific and clinical information requires good judgment, and even the most celebrated role model in medicine, Sir William Osler, recalled in his own role model in Sir Thomas Brown, one whose "subtle influences give stability to character and help give a sane outlook on the complex problems of life... whose thoughts become his thoughts and whose ways become his ways" (Osler 2001b).
-Although the pressures of today's medicine are different than in Osler's time, the need for role models is just as urgent, so that we may keep ever in front of us the struggles and triumphs, the pain of human failing and the spirit of keeping calm in the midst of tribulations.
+Yet the practice of medicine takes place in a complex organizational structure with hierarchical relationships that must be navigated for the good of the patient, and the protection of one's career (Doukas et al., 2015).
+Scientific and clinical information requires good judgment, and even the most celebrated role model in medicine.
+Sir William Osler recalled in his own role model in Sir Thomas Browne one whose "subtle influences give stability to character and help give a sane outlook on the complex problems of life... whose thoughts become his thoughts and whose ways become his ways" (Osler, 2001b).
+Although the pressures of today's medicine are different than in Osler's time, the need for role models is just as urgent so that we may keep ever in front of us the struggles and triumphs, the pain of human failing and the spirit of keeping calm in the midst of tribulations.

-Role models in medicine provide a vision of possible future selves and ways to practice medicine that are true to the values we hold important.
+Role models in medicine provide a vision of possible future selves and ways to practice medicine true to the values we hold important.
 Sometimes it takes a senior colleague or professor to see the vision of what one could become in their professional career.
 One of the most endearing traits of Osler was his ability to see the potential in his colleagues and students.
-He took the time from his busy schedule to write personal letters of recommendation for younger physicians, like John Finney, who would later prove out Osler's vision of success built on good judgment(Stone 2016).
+He took the time from his busy schedule to write personal letters of recommendation for younger physicians, like John Finney, who would later prove out Osler's vision of success built on good judgment (Stone, 2016).
 Students today need the same type of vision to imagine the sort of positive role they may play in their chosen work.
 Role models provide the vision both by example and, sometimes, by their willingness to support others in word and deed.

-Role models affirm the commitment of the profession of medicine to ethical behavior and humanistic practice in a challenging world.
 An ethical and socially responsible commitment to humanistic practice in the model of the men and women who have inspired us, is more important than it has ever been.
-The technology that we now have, including gene editing, artificial intelligence harbor the potential for both great advances and great inequalities in the future of human life.
-We cannot afford to repeat the mistakes of hubris and the unreflective adulation of technology without remembering that the humanities and the sciences, "twin berries on one stem" (Osler 2001a), are both needed in the practice of medicine.
+The technology that we now have, including gene editing, artificial intelligence harbor the potential for both great advances and great disparities in the future of human life.
+We cannot afford to repeat the mistakes of hubris and the unreflective adulation of technology without remembering that the humanities and the sciences, "twin berries on one stem" (Osler, 2001a), are both needed in the practice of medicine.
 The humanities are a guide to how to be in the world.
-As Dr. John P. McGovern said "[i]t is important not to forget that the messages of Osler are truly messages of life with practical insight about daily living and human potential that reach beyond the healthcare professional to all whom venture to turn these pages" (McGovern 2001).
+As Dr. John P. McGovern said "[i]t is important not to forget that the messages of Osler are truly messages of life with practical insight about daily living and human potential that reach beyond the healthcare professional to all whom venture to turn these pages" (McGovern, 2001).
 Role models are important because they give practical insight into how to be fully human and truly authentic.